 What we are basically being reminded of is that we are not just made up of a body.
 We have a mind too, but more importantly we all have a soul and that is often overlooked/forgotten/ignored, posssibly because it makes us feel uncomfortable; its an area we would rather not look into.
 Many link the mind to the soul and there is no doubt there is a link, anf many ignore the link to their peril.
 The mind is very powerful and tampering with something you don't understand can be catastrophic.
 The soul, though, deals with our moral nature, not just how we handle stress.
 But, as we all know, one part impacts on the other and you cannot deal with the mind and body, without also dealing with the soul.
 Whether we like it or not, we cannot escape the fact that we all have a spiritual component to us.
 We might say 'I'm not religious' as a way of pushing it under the carpet.
 Others ignore their conscience and push it out of the way and pretend its not there.
 But you can't.
 It won't go away.
 It's part of you.
 What is more of note, is that what you do with your soul doesn't just affect life now, but it affects your eternal destiny, as again, although you may wish to deny it, your soul will never die.
 In other words, while you are lavishing much care and attention on your body and mind, these will one day fail and come to an end.
 Your soul, will not come to an end.
 It will carry on going.
 Now that's a scary thought.
 Carry on going where?
 Maybe that's why many of us care not, for all our mindfulness, about our soul.
 It's too troubling.
 It's too confusing.
 It just makes us feel out of control - the opposite of what we are trying to achieve!
 But its too important to neglect!
 Eternity will be much longer than your life, however long, on this earth.

 What do we do about it?
 Ignore it?
 Go to church?
 Which church?
 Be religious?
 Which religion?
 Too many questions, and many of them unfavourable to us, crowd our minds.
-See - they crowd our thoughts and mind (we can't seperate them) ...troubling thoughts.
+See - they crowd our thoughts and trouble our soul (see, we can't seperate them) ...troubling thoughts and uncomfortable feelings.
 So we shut them up and hope they will go away.
 But they don't, they fester, like an open wound.

 Now I don't want you to get the wrong impression.
 I'm not telling you all this to improve your health.
 I don't want you to consider your soul just as a means of prolonging your days here on earth.
 No!
 I'm telling you, because eternity matters.
 We are so mindful of lengthening our days here, we forget eternity is longer - much, much longer.